Classroom Three

 WATER BOTTLES

 Please send your child to school with a clean water bottle every day, labeled clearly with their name.
-It's ideal if your child's backpack has an outer pocket which can hold their water bottle for easy-access.
+It's ideal if your child's backpack has an outer pocket that can hold their water bottle for easy access.

 Little School will provide morning (and afternoon) snacks.
 If your child has dietary needs or allergies, please feel free to communicate that to us in multiple formats (forms, an email, and/or at our parent meeting).
 We are always grateful for your collaboration to make sure we are best meeting your child’s needs!